se-tuebingen-exercises/conflict/website/services/README.md

 ProgramsPourTü GmbH offers the following services:

-## Websites
+## Web development

-Yeah, you heard correctly -- we can create websites!
+Yeah, you heard correctly -- we can create websites from frontend to backend!

 ## Statistical methods